How to Practice Typing Without Getting Bored

 6) Consistency goal

 Try to keep your WPM within a narrow range across 3 runs.
-One stable result is more meaningful than one lucky high score.
+One stable result is more useful than one lucky high score.

 For a structured base, follow the 10-minute typing drill and swap one block with a challenge from the list above.